semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-his-debts.md

 ###### Numeric detection

 One of these parameters is the **numeric detection**.
 If the `numeric_detection` parameter is set to `true`, then Elasticsearch will search into strings to find out if the string is a real string, or if it is a number.
-For example, with the **numeric detection** enabled, a string like `"10"` would be considered as a number.
+For example, with the **numeric detection** enabled for the `age` field, a string like `"10"` would be considered as a number.

 **The query**